bossersimon/EQ2341/report.typ

 #figure(
   image("images/A.3_hist.png", width: 80%),
-  caption: [Histogram showing lengths of 600 generated sequences], ) <hist>
+  caption: [Amplitudes of recorded "Walking" feature samples], ) <hist>

 = HMM Training
 The train/test data was divided in a 3:1 split.
-This choice is arbitrary and seemed to work fine, but a 1:1- or a 4:1- split would probably work also.
+This choice is of little importance and it seemed to work fine like this, but a 1:1- or a 4:1- split would probably work also.

 The HMM was then trained using the Baum-Welch algorithm.
 It was done automatically by following Eq. $6.10$ and $6.13$ in the course book.
 The output probability distributions were however not updated; GMM's were not used, so Eq. $7.6.5$ (in the course book) was not relevant, and the mean and variances are already estimated as the weighted average of the observed data and observed variances, respectively.
 If more data was collected to update the model, these distributions would have to be updated also.